Embodied Conversation: What is it and Why is it Important?

 It starts with being mindful of what’s going on within ourselves.
 We learn to listen better – not just with our ears and brain but with our eyes, heart, and bodies.
 We learn to step more fully into conversation mind, body, heart, and dare I say, soul?
 And when we are more present within ourselves and conversation we also begin to claim deeper agency over shifting the conversation.

-Mindful Conversation is a practice being developed by Culture Shift Agency in conjunction with BreakBread World.
-To learn more about upcoming Mindful Conversation events and training visit breakbread-world-events.
+Embodied Conversation is a practice being developed by Culture Shift Agency in conjunction with BreakBread World.
+To learn more about upcoming Embodied Conversation events and training visit breakbread-world-events.